shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 "Don't be so dramatic Ersie."
 Wryonin looked around.
 The shelves were still packed with miscellaneous parts.
 "We only shoot sandbags during training.
 Non-lethal."

-“Guys, let’s go.”

-Ersie panted.

 "Hey Ersie, help me find that shovel."
 Mudrich lifted the cart effortlessly.
 The cuffs hung around her wrists.

+Ersie looked under the counter.

+“Guys, let’s go.”

+“Not here.”
+Ersie checked the cupboards.

 "We don't have time for this.
 Training is about to start."
 Wryonin glanced at the counter below the window.
 The sun crept along the various parts and pieces scattered on it.